-SGI recommends that you use the SMC for ICE X discover command (see "discover Command" on page 10) to discover external IB switches.
+SGI recommends that you use the discover command (see "discover Command" on page 14) to discover external IB switches.
 After discovery is completed, an external switch can also be initialized and added to the InfiniBand system using the sgifmcli command.

-The --init and --add options below are completed by the SMC for ICE Xdiscover command when the external switch is discovered with the --switch option.
+The --init and --add options below are completed by the discover command when the external switch is discovered with the --switch option.
 If the external switch is discovered not to be an external switch but as a general node, then the --init and --add options below, need to done.